 Hi, welcome to my website!

-I’m VJ, and I live with my partner, the lovely Graham, in a little market town in Lincolnshire.
+I’m VJ, and I live with my husband, the lovely Graham, in a little market town in Lincolnshire.

 Although I was born in England, I lived in South Africa for a many years, and I think it’s safe to say, a lot of South African influence has crept in to my food.

 Cooking has always been a big part of my life.
 With three children and their husbands and wives, four grandchildren and one great-grandson, it’s safe to say I spent a good deal of my time in the kitchen.

 Most weekends saw us entertaining, and it wasn’t uncommon to have 15 to 20 people around for a barbeque.
 I remember one memorable Christmas where we had 30 people for a sit-down Christmas dinner which I cooked myself.
 We moved all the furniture out of the lounge and hired in some tables and set up a mini restaurant.

 It was great fun, especially when Santa popped his head in.

 One major disaster

 In all my years to cooking I have to say I have only had one major disaster.
 When my eldest daughter got married I decided to do the catering myself.
 It wasn’t a huge wedding, we only had about 60 people so I thought it would be easy.
 Little did I know.